xbrlus/xbrl-api/api/xbrlValues.md

   `dimensionCount` - The number of dimensions associated with a fact.

-  `url` - A UR that links directly to the fact in an html format.
+  `url` - A URL that links directly to the fact in an html format.
 This is used to see text block types.